rubencortez87/JavaOOP-BACKEND-ACADEMY/README.md

 JavaOOP Backend Academy

 ## DESCRIPTION
-Using OOP I was able to create a project that will help doctors and patients expedite the scheduling of appointments
+Using OOP I was able to create a project that will help doctors and patients expedite the scheduling of appointments, All this I did in IntelliJ IDE building the classes.

 ## GETTING STARTED